madskristensen/Miniblog.Core/README.md

 - Uses the [Azure Image Optimizer](https://github.com/madskristensen/ImageOptimizerWebJob) for superb image compression
 - Uses a [CDN Tag Helper](https://github.com/madskristensen/WebEssentials.AspNetCore.CdnTagHelpers) to make it easy to serve the images from any CDN.

-## How to use

-1. Fork and/or clone this repo
-2. Change user settings in `\src\appsettings.json`
-3. Make any modifications you want
-4. Deploy

 ### YouTube embeds
 You can embed any youtube video by using the following syntax in the source of a blog post: